Battle of Panjwaii: Civilian toll

-The Battle of Panjwaii was very light on the side of civilian casualties.
+The Battle of Panjwaii was very light on the side of civilian casualties, with an estimation of a thousand according to SFC Brett Keith.
 Many civilians left the area before Canadian and Afghan troops moved in.
 The fighting during Operation Medusa was more conventional (e.g. trenches and "spider holes") than most combat in Afghanistan, and civilians were evacuated out of the combat zones for the most part.
 This did not stop the Taliban from using houses belonging to civilian populations for cover, resulting in the destruction of several homes.

 In late October, a British unit operating in the area called in an airstrike on a confirmed Taliban gathering and NATO jets attacked.
 The bombs killed more than sixty people, most of which the Taliban fighters claimed were civilians intentionally targeted by NATO.
 This claim was disputed by NATO commanders in Afghanistan who, after a short investigation of the site, came to their own conclusion that the majority of those killed were, in fact, Taliban fighters.
 NATO did, however, confirm that a large number of civilians were killed in the attack and quickly made a public apology for the deaths.